Please visit the housing overview for specific information on each dorm.

 Storage is available for students on campus.
 During the year, students may store certain items in combination-locked storage rooms located in each dorm.

 For the summer, we encourage students to take anything valuable home with them.
 If you must store here, we provide several off-campus storage pods in addition to available dorm storage.
 Both in-dorm storage and storage pods are locked over the summer, with no entry allowed.

-Individual rooms on campus are cleaned by building attendants every other week at the discretion of the resident, provided floors are generally clear of obstruction.
 There is one building attendant assigned to each dorm.
 Suite and communal bathrooms are cleaned weekly.
 Lounges and courtyards are cleaned daily.

 The Office of Facilities and Maintenance (F&M) is here to assist students in a variety of ways.In addition to cleaning services, the department also handles maintenance and repair of dorm facilities, key and card swipe access, room reservations, summer housing and grounds services.
 The F&M offices are located in the basement of the Platt Center.

 The “What to Bring” List